iteratec/OpenSpeedMonitor/README.md

 * [optional, but recommended] Relational data base managing system (DBMS).

     Tested with MySQL.
 Should run with Oracle out of the box.
-OpenSpeedMonitor uses regular expressions via `rlike` command in grails object relational mapper gorm. `rlike` is supported for MySQL and Oracle.
-Other DBMS supporting regular expressions in sql queries would necessitate slight modifications to run performant.

 * Operating system (OS) to run OpenSpeedMonitor can be any server OS for which JRE 8 and the servlet container and dbms of choice are available.